dragginzgame/mimic/README.md

 - `darling` for macro parsing
 - `remain` for alphabetical sorting to keep OCD at bay

-### (Hopefully Best) Practices

-- Most larger crates wrapped for sanity / ease of imports.

 ### Current Situation

-- documentation is a disaster because it's evolving so quickly I just make it look neat and forget about actually writing useful documentation
+- Documentation is a disaster because it's evolving so quickly I just make it look neat and forget about actually writing useful documentation
+- TESTING
 - HUGE emphasis on macros which slows down the IDE but it's also what makes it so easy to write game design

+### Framework TODO

+- **TOO MANY CRATES** - frameworks do not wok this way
+- strum, candid, remain - is there anyway to wrap these without requiring the dependency to be specified in the upstream package
+- false positives in rust-analyzer with macros.
+Hopefully they go away in time.

+### Testing TODO

+- So far we have barely scratched the surface of how this code should be tested

-### Notable TODO
+### Feature TODO

 - Indexing for B-Trees (no use-case yet however)
+- Caching of derive entities in each canister.
+So you can do all these complex queries to build a type and then cache it automatically.
 - Stable structures for Cell/B-Tree, would like it if there was a few more options.
 Making non-Copy Cells because of Strings seemed a bit of a stretch
-- false positives in rust-analyzer with macros.
-Hopefully they go away in time.

 ----------
+## Directories

 ##### api

 This crate contains helper macros for the API/Actor classes.
 This is also where a lot of the errors are defined and wrapped.
 As the bin/actorgen crate generates a lot of code, this crate is mostly here to handle and organise where that code points to.

-##### bin
+##### cli

-- schemagen - generates the schema into a schema.json file (which can be used by the frontend, and also read in by each actor class)
-- actorgen - generates the rust code included by every canister actor
+This contains `mimicli`, the commnand line tool to generate rust code for canister actor classes, and the schema.json file which is deserialized and used by the actors.

 ##### canisters

 Framework-level canisters.
 Currently there's just the test canister which allows you to test things at IC runtime which cargo test can't do.

-##### config

-Framework-level runtime configuration.
-Magic numbers, hash seeds, directories etc.

-Anything compile time we would have to pass into Mimic as an environment variable or rust feature.

 ##### db